24 best AI tools for product managers (2026)

 Segment (by Twilio)

 Twilio’s CustomerAI combines the power of LLMs with rich customer data.
-This helps product managers engage with their customers better.
+This helps product managers engage with their customers more effectively.

 Twilio and Segment users can now: